SuLab/exrna-portal/wp-content/plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 3.15 (2015-5-10) =
+* Fixed: Problem due to repository guidelines of Wordpress.

+= Version 3.14 (2015-3-20) =
+* Fixed: Add nonce to GET request for deleting feed items.

+= Version 3.13 (2014-9-13) =
+* Fixed: Bug that would cause media images to disappear.

+= Version 3.12 (2014-9-13) =
+* Fixed: Various issues reported during the last few weeks.
+* Enhanced: Manually deleting posts caused by the plugin will now also delete its associated featured image.
+* Enhanced: Share on LinkedIn now added to social sharing option for AutoPost and default shortcode template.
+* NEW: Only bring in items newer than n number of days old.

+= Version 3.11 (2014-9-1) =
+* Fixed: Bugs due to plugin conflicts and clearing the cron scheduler.

+= Version 3.10 (2014-8-31) =
+* NEW: Bulk editing of categories.
+* NEW: Add a time restriction on feed items (go to Global Settings).
+* NEW: View feed items from feed list.
+* NEW: Added option to get image size remotely (which can slow performance).
+* Fixed: Several bugs

 = Version 3.01 (2014-8-14) =
 * NEW: Option to not use Force-Feed for importing RSS feeds.